TheYogMehta/CryptNode/docs/FEATURES.md

 ### Chat Sync Purpose

 Seamlessly synchronize app state — messages, block list, contact aliases, pending requests, and profile — across a user's own linked devices using a single encrypted **MANIFEST** frame.
-The `SYNC_STATE_BROADCAST` / `SYNC_INFO_REQ` / `SYNC_REQ` / `SYNC_ACK` protocol and the `SyncManager` class have been replaced by this simpler, more comprehensive approach.
+When a peer contact comes online, both sides also push any missed messages to each other via the same MANIFEST mechanism.

 ### Two MANIFEST Sync Paths